 In the mid-18th century, the Ottawa allied with their French trading partners against the British in the French and Indian War (1754-1763), making raids against Anglo-American colonists.

 Immediately after the Treaty of Paris brought the war to a close, Ottawa Chief Pontiac began to organize a group of American Indian tribes against the British.
 The land previously controlled by the French was now under British control.
-The tribes in Ohio, Illinois, and the Great Lakes region feared the loss of their French allies and the influx of colonists from east of the Appalachian Mountains settling on their land.
+The tribes in Ohio, Illinois, and the Great Lakes region feared losing their French allies and the influx of colonists from east of the Appalachian Mountains settling on their land.
 Pontiac determined to fight the British and started what is referred to as Pontiac’s Rebellion (1763-1766).
 The united tribes included the Ottawa, Ojibwa, Potawatomi, Huron, Miami, Wea, Kickapoo, Mascouten, Piankashaw, Delaware, Shawnee, and the Seneca.

 The Ottawa attacked Fort Detroit in May 1763, beginning the rebellion.
 Soon, the Shawnee, Wyandot, Seneca, and Delaware people also raided British settlements in the Ohio Country and western Pennsylvania.
 It is estimated that by the late fall of 1763, Pontiac’s forces had killed or captured more than 600 people.
 Britain’s only garrisoned fort in Ohio, Fort Sandusky, fell to the Ottawa that same year.
 Ultimately, the tribes destroyed nine out of eleven British forts in the Great Lakes region.